dimuuu/dimuuu/README.md

-## Hello there ✨
+## Hello there 👋

-I'm designer, developer & maker from Kyiv, Ukraine now moving to Madrid, España.
+I'm designer, developer & maker from Kyiv, Ukraine now based to Madrid, España.
-Currently mostly focused on www.subito.so ⚡️

-Expect me to share code for my smaller side-projects (like my Figma plugin) and some creative coding experiments with TidalCycles.
+Currently busy shaping CRM company of the future at Attio 💫